aleksi-kangas/raytracing/README.md

       Pattern*](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern)
       (CRTP) for compile-time polymorphism (CTP).
     - As of now, materials (e.g. Lambertian) and textures (e.g. Checker) still use runtime polymorphism.
-I might change that in the future.
+I will need to change that in the future for CUDA compatibility.

 ## Results